BigBIueWhale/deep_intent_search/README.md

 # just forgets about our request, and leaves our script hanging forever.
 #OLLAMA_TIMEOUT_SECONDS=300

-# Controls how many tokens of surrounding text are given to the LLM around each 1024 token chunk, during deep_intent_search.py
+# Controls how many tokens of surrounding text are given to the LLM around each 1024 token chunk, during deep_intent_search.py.
-CONTEXT_WINDOW_SIZE_TOKENS=8192
+# There's an algorithm "select_stable_window_bounds()" that makes sure that
+# consecutive search prompts will mostly be cached by Ollama,
+# so you can increase this number to hundreds of thousands of tokens
+# while experiencing minimal performance hit.
+Number chosen here has to
+# fit within OLLAMA_MODEL_SMARTEST context window.
+# Normally 8192 is the smallest number to choose here.
+CONTEXT_WINDOW_SIZE_TOKENS=128000

 # Model selection (required)
 # You must set both variables explicitly.
 There is no fallback.